Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Reaper is an affordable and powerful DAW that can run on Windows, macOS, and Linux.

-It’s the perfect choice for podcasters using older computers or those wanting a piece of software that won’t hog memory and computer resources.
-Reaper is incredibly lightweight (it can run from a USB drive) and is faster than other software programs, with minimal crashes.
+It’s the perfect choice for podcasters using older computers or those wanting a piece of podcast software that won’t hog memory and computer resources.
+Reaper is incredibly lightweight (it can run from a USB drive) and is faster than other podcast publishing tools, with minimal crashes.

-Beyond that, what makes Reaper one of the top podcast software tools is its price point.
+Beyond that, its price point makes Reaper one of the best software for podcasts.
 For less than $100, you’ll get access to full multitrack audio and MIDI recording, mixing, processing, editing, and mastering tools.

 Pros of Reaper